MLB All-Star Game yanked from Georgia over voting law - WHIZ News

 “I have decided that the best way to demonstrate our values as a sport is by relocating this year’s All-Star Game and MLB draft,” Manfred said.
 “Major League Baseball fundamentally supports voting rights for all Americans and opposes restrictions to the ballot box.”

+“The President has made his concerns about the bill passed in Georgia clear, given its extreme provisions that impact the ability of so many citizens to cast their votes,” the White House said.
+“He said earlier this week that if the decision was made by Major League Baseball to move the All-Star game, he would certainly support that decision – and now that MLB has made that choice, he certainly does.”

+In a statement, Trump blasted the move and urged his supporters to “boycott baseball and all of the woke companies that are interfering with Free and Fair Elections.”

-Kemp called it a “knee-jerk decision” that means “cancel culture and woke political activists are coming for every aspect of your life, sports included.
+Kemp called MLB’s action a “knee-jerk decision” that means “cancel culture and woke political activists are coming for every aspect of your life, sports included.
 If the left doesn’t agree with you, facts and the truth do not matter.”

 “This attack on our state is the direct result of repeated lies from (President) Joe Biden and Stacey Abrams about a bill that expands access to the ballot box and ensures the integrity of our elections,” Kemp said in a statement, referring to the Democratic candidate whom he narrowly defeated in the 2018 election.
 “I will not back down.
 Georgians will not be bullied.”